 There’s something endearing about being served a drink in a jar.
 It feels rustic and trendy, while uniquely showcasing the beverage inside.

 (Lemon thyme spritzer from Cody’s in La Jolla)

-Now a dessert in a jar… that’s a whole new level, friends.
+Now a dessert in a mason jar… that’s a whole new level, friends.

 When we celebrated Mother’s Day, madre, nana, Liv and I went to Ventana for our favorite Sunday brunch.
 While I tend to get the same things for the meal portion (jalapeño cornbread, grilled salmon, salad, eggs), I always like to switch it up for dessert.
 They usually have a fantastic trifle, chocolate mousse, fondue (Livi goes crazy for chocolate-covered strawberries), and little tarts, cookies and brûlées to choose from.
 Then, on Sunday, I saw something totally new: berry crumble in a jar.
 I definitely snatched up one of those bad boys.